A memoir of exile and rebellion—

 out how everything works.”

-My father was asked once if he was happy he had
+My father was asked once if he was happy he'd

 immigrated to America.